-- 10. Advocate to meet the needs of learners, to strengthen the learning environment, and to enact system change. - 11.
-Take on leadership roles at the school, district, state, and/or national level and advocate for learners, the school, the community, and the profession. - 12.
-Actively share responsibility for shaping and supporting the mission of his/her school as one of advocacy for learners and accountability for their success. - 13.
-Respect families' beliefs, norms, and expectations and seek to work collaboratively with learners and families in setting and meeting challenging goals. - 14.
-Take initiative to grow and develop with colleagues through interactions that enhance practice and support student learning. - 15.
-Take responsibility for contributing to and advancing the profession. - 16.
-Embrace the challenge of continuous improvement and change. - (6) Requirements for Class AA Certification in Teacher Leader.
-Readiness to serve as a teacher leader shall include: - (a) At least a valid Class A Professional Educator Certificate or a valid Class A Professional Leadership Certificate.
-See Rule 290-3-3-.52.01(2)(b). - (b) An official transcript from a regionally accredited institution documenting an earned education specialist degree. - (c) A survey of special education course is required unless that course was taken for prior level certification.
+SUPP.
+NO. 21-4 290-3-3-.54(6)(b)

+- (b) An official transcript from a regionally accredited institution documenting an earned education specialist degree. - (c) A survey of special education course is required unless that course was taken for prior level certification.
 [See Rule 290-3-3-.01(51)].
-An individual who completed a survey of special education course prior to meeting requirements for unconditional admission to a Class AA program July 1, 2017, or thereafter, must take a course focused primarily on one of the following categories: methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
-A course used to meet this requirement for Class A certification may not be used to meet the requirement for Class AA certification. - (d) Satisfactory completion of a State-approved program with a minimum GPA of 3.25 for all courses in the Alabama State Board of Education approved teacher leader program as verified on an official transcript.
-Effective for candidates unconditionally admitted to a Class AA teacher leader program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.50 on all courses in the Alabama State Board of Education approved teacher leader program. - (e) Satisfactory completion of a problem-based research project.

-- (7) Testing for Certification in Teacher Leader.
+An individual who completed a survey of special education course prior to the semester when the individual met requirements for unconditional admission to a Class AA program July 1, 2017, or thereafter, must take a course focused primarily on one of the following categories: methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
+A diversity course used to meet this requirement for Class A certification may not be used to meet the requirement for Class AA certification. - (d) Satisfactory completion of a State-approved program with a minimum GPA of 3.25 for all courses in the Alabama State Board of Education approved teacher leader program as verified on an official transcript.
+Effective for candidates unconditionally admitted to a Class AA teacher leader program July 1, 2017, and thereafter, satisfactory completion of a State-approved program with a minimum GPA of 3.50 on all courses in the Alabama State Board of Education approved teacher leader program. - (e) Satisfactory completion of a problem-based research project. - (7) Testing for Certification in Teacher Leader.
 Applicants for initial certification in teacher leader through the completion of a Class AA program must meet the Praxis requirements of the Alabama Educator Certification Assessment Program (AECAP) as a precondition of certification. - (8) Faculty.
 An institution shall meet the criteria listed below. - (a) The program shall include at least two faculty members who hold earned doctorates and are full-time to the EPP.
 One faculty member shall hold an earned doctorate in educational administration or instructional leadership and shall be actively involved in the preparation of instructional leaders at the Class AA level.
 One faculty member shall hold an earned doctorate and be actively involved in the preparation of teachers at the Class AA level for grades P-3, K-6, 6-12, or P-12. - (b) Faculty members shall teach courses required in the teacher leader preparation program, advise candidates seeking certification through program completion, and demonstrate a thorough understanding of current State initiatives.

-History: New 5-13-2010, effective 06-17-2010; amended 6-14-12, effective 7-19-12; emergency rule to amend filed on 1-10-2013; amended 3-14-2013, effective 4-18-2013; repealed and adopted new 08-13-2015, effective 07-01-2016; repealed and adopted new 09-13-18, effective 06-01-2019.
+History: New 5-13-2010, effective 06-17-2010; amended 6-14-12, effective 7-19-12; emergency rule to amend filed on 1-10-2013; amended 3-14-2013, effective 4-18-2013; repealed and adopted new 08-13-2015, effective 07-01-2016; repealed and adopted new 09-13-18, effective 06-01-2019; repealed and adopted new 08-12-21, effective 10-15-21.